 The novel coronavirus, SARS-CoV-2, continues to ravage the global population.
 Most of the world is into their second, third, and even fourth waves, experiencing record infection rates every 24 hours.
 To date, according to the John Hopkins University Coronavirus Resource Center, there are more than 82 million infections and just under 1.793 million deaths caused by COVID-19.

 Consequently, to reduce the virus’s spread, most of the world’s communities were ordered to social distance from each other, stay at home, and only leave to shop for essential items or seek medical attention.
 Businesses models changed and so did the working environment.
 They pivoted their business processes from an in-office model to a remote work-from-home model, that caused some disruptions like the transfer of all the office furniture.

 While this virus was first seen in Wuhan, China, precisely one year ago, there was an expectation that once the first wave was over, people would be able to return to normal or the pre-COVID-19 era.
 This has not happened.
 People are still required to social distance and wear masks in a desperate attempt to stop or control the coronavirus’s rampant spread.
 As a result, employees are still working remotely from home.
 For instance, the Google CEO has formally delayed the company’s employees’ return to the office.
 They can work from home until 1 September 2021.

 One of the challenges that the world currently faces is an increase in the number of hacking attacks on remote workers or people working from home.
 Statistics quoted by the guardian.com show that the “proportion of attacks targeting home workers increased from 12% of malicious email traffic before the UK’s lockdown began in March to more than 60% six weeks later.”

 These attacks have not abated and will more than likely keep on increasing.
-Ergo, the only solution to this continuing challenge is to implement the latest cybersecurity best practices to protect you and your data from being hacked.
+A expert in IT Support Sydney states that the only solution to this continuing challenge is to implement the latest cybersecurity best practices to protect you and your data from being hacked.

 By way of answering this question, let’s look at 5 top cybersecurity tips.